GraxCode/threadtear/README.md

 # Threadtear
 Threadtear is a multifunctional deobfuscation tool for java.
 Suitable for easier code analysis without worrying too much about obfuscation.
 Even the most expensive obfuscators like ZKM or Stringer are included.
-It also contains older deobfuscation tools from my github account.
+It also contains older deobfuscation tools from my github account, but it can also be useful for other stuff.
+Insert debug line numbers to better understand where exceptions originate, or add .printStackTrace() to try catch blocks without re-compiling your code.
+Reverse compatibility is also not a problem anymore (of course only when no version specific methods are used).
 ![Screenshot 1](https://i.imgur.com/s6k6NYN.png)
 ![Screenshot 2](https://i.imgur.com/OaxTIKZ.png)
 ![Screenshot 3](https://i.imgur.com/xKeUZsP.png)